 The real value of many businesses doesn’t lie in their physical assets, but in their intangible assets or intellectual property (IP).
 This can include their logo and branding, product designs, client knowledge, trade secrets and even their ideas.

 Being an effective business leader means also protecting your company’s IP from the risk of theft, misuse and exploitation.
-To help you do just that, we’ve developed this guide to the do’s and don’ts of IP in business.
+To help you do just that, we’ve developed this guide to the do’s and don’ts of IP in business – inspired by content from one of our postgraduate business law units, Advanced Intellectual Property Law.

 Do: Know where you stand